 Steps of the Hiring Process

-The hiring process starts with a two-part application.
-The initial application is to obtain some contact information and also to ensure that the candidate possesses the minimum qualifications.
+The police hiring process starts with a two-part application.
+The initial application is to obtain some contact information and also to ensure that the candidate possesses the minimum qualifications (See Police Requirements).
 There is also a supplemental application, which is a questionnaire that has roughly around 39 questions that are designed as a pre-screening (drug history, work experience, criminal record, etc ).
 It’s a multiple choice questionnaire, and some of the answers allow for an explanation.

-After the application process, SJPD requires a written exam and there are two exams that the applicant can choose from.
+After the application process, SJPD requires a police written exam and there are two exams that the applicant can choose from.
 One is the California Police Entry Level Law Enforcement Test Battery (PELLET-B).
 The other exam is the National Testing Network (NTN) Frontline written exam.
-The applicant then advances to the oral board interview.
-After successfully passing the oral board interview, the applicant moves on to the background process.
+The applicant then advances to the police oral board interview (AKA the oral board interview).
+After successfully passing the oral board interview, the applicant moves on to the law enforcement background process.

-Once an applicant enters the background process, there will be an additional background assessment and additional forms for the candidate to complete (polygraph, fingerprints, interviews with spouses, coworkers, neighbors, et cetera).
+Once an applicant enters the background process, there will be an additional background assessment and additional forms for the candidate to complete (polygraph questions, fingerprints, interviews with spouses, coworkers, neighbors, et cetera).
+You may want to check out how thorough are police background tests.
 Eventually, the applicant ends up at the hiring board, a group of members who make selections from an eligibility list.
 If an applicant is not selected, there are instructions as to when the applicant can reapply.
-If the applicant is selected, there are three additional steps before starting the academy.
+If the applicant is selected, there are three additional steps before receiving a conditional offer of employment, starting the academy and getting hired as a police officer.

 The Application and Supplemental Application